Idiot (1992 film): Production and release

-The film was first released as a four-part television mini-series on state-run Doordarshan channel in 1991, and despite it outing at debuted at the New York Film Festival in October 1992, it was never commercially released.
+The film was first released as a four-part television mini-series on state-run Doordarshan channel in 1991, and despite it debuting at the New York Film Festival in October 1992, it was never commercially released.
+In 1993, it was not part of the 24th International Film Festival of India but was shown privately to some festival delegates.
 It was screened at the Mumbai Film Festival in October 2016 with the title "Ahamaq".

 Reception

 According to the New York Times, "it turns a literary masterpiece into a numbing soap opera as incoherent as it is technically crude."